United States S-class submarine: World War II service

 In World War II, S-class boats did not use the newer Mark 14 torpedo, standard in fleet submarines, due to shorter torpedo tubes, relying on the World War I-vintage Mark 10 instead.
-(Due to production shortages, many fleet boats used Mark 10s, also.
-Since the Mark 14 suffered from a high failure rate early in the war, this was not necessarily a disadvantage.)
+Due to production shortages, many fleet boats also used Mark 10s.
+Since the Mark 14 suffered from a high failure rate early in the war, this was not necessarily a disadvantage.